 Parents must take their own frequent breaks from screens.
 It might work to set family rules and schedules for screen and non-screen activities and stick to them as best as possible.
 The closer you stick to your rules, the easier it will be for your kids.

 It’s also important for kids to learn that there are different rules for them and for adults.
-Because of their jobs, parents might have to spend time on screens when kids can or should not.
+Parents might have to spend time working on screens when kids can or should not.
 Parents must recognize this and might have to work extra hard reinforcing their kids for staying off their own screens in these cases.
 There might be a Candy Land, Chutes N Ladders, or Monopoly marathon in your future.

-Be intentional about screen time.
-Especially when we’re forced to be apart from one another, use screens together as a family to stay in touch with friends and family.
+Also, be intentional about screen time.
+Use screens together as a family to stay in touch with friends and family.
 Screens are a valuable resource these days, and you now have a valuable opportunity to teach your kids the power and responsibility that come with screen access.

 To combat anxiety and depression, it is vital for everyone in the house to get up and move and to spend some face time with each other.
 Now is a perfect opportunity to start a tradition of first-thing-in-the-morning family exercise and to return to sit-down family dinners.